rstudio-conf-2022/get-started-quarto/README.md

 :::{.callout-caution collapse="true"}
 ## (Optional!)
 Pre-Work for Python

 This will be a R/RStudio centric course based on the attendees, but we will briefly cover other editors and Python.
-You are not required to install Jupyter/Python/VScode if
+You are not required to install Jupyter/Python/VScode, but if you'd like to test them out:

 - Install Python, following instructions at [Minimum Viable Python](https://solutions.rstudio.com/python/minimum-viable-python/installing-python/)
 - Install [Jupyter](https://quarto.org/docs/computations/python.html#installation)